 Contents

-During my first Recurse Center retreat in the fall of 2021, I learned Python (and just a little React), worked on code craftsmanship, and poked around to learn a bit about any aspects of computing I happened across during study sessions or while pairing with fellow Recursers.
+During my first Recurse Center retreat in the fall of 2021, I started learning Python in earnest (along with a little React on the side), worked on code craftsmanship, and started to fill in the gaps of my non-CS background on any aspects of computing I happened across during study sessions or while pairing with fellow Recursers.
 One tangent led me to writing a ray tracing engine.

 GPUs rule